cmstas/Software/slideMaker/README.md

     commands into strings.py.
   * Place the date in the document via "\\\\today"
   * Supplying the parameter "tex" will let you write your own TeX code for a slide
+  * If you put the word "fixme" in the path for any plot, slideMaker puts a FIXME placeholder for you

 ## TODO:
   * figure out good algorithm for resizing images so that they don't overlap with text